wbcmedia/wbcmedia.github.io/draft.md

 - Gideon nudges her to shut up

 **_Candice_** : But, yeah, I didn't mind cos he's got a load of cash..
 I mean a massive house..
-I mean, what a lovely man.
+I mean...
+What a lovely man.

 **_Gideon_** : Look we can't stop.
 We need to give him a big send him off.
 Before we get to the good bit.
 As the new Lord Naff, I've got plans...
 Big plans.
 I'll be making a statement later.